 The visual impact of your website is paramount because of the industry you are in, people will expect to be visually impressed.
 The inclusion of professional photography, showcasing current and past theatrical performances, artists etc. will help sell the experience.
 All photography needs to be of the highest quality, preferably taken by a professional photographer.
 Images need to be crisp, high resolution, relevant, interesting, inspiring, capturing the moment so that people will want to come and purchase tickets or visit your gallery.

-Most decent content management systems such as ProcessWire will allow you to add video to your website, and you can host them on Vimeo.
+Most decent content management systems such as ProcessWire will allow you to add videos to your website, and you can host them on Vimeo.

-Awards – Showcase any awards, articles in newspapers, online reviews etc. make sure to showcase them on the home page encouraging people to view.
+Awards – Showcase any awards, articles in newspapers, online reviews etc. make sure to showcase them on the home page encouraging people to view them.

 Testimonials – Add testimonials throughout the website, this helps build trust and faith in what you are offering.